 And that concludes our list of the top three best Ruger 10/22 chassis for 2020.

 Any one of the three chassis for the Ruger 10/22 will be a solid option, or alternatively, you can follow the buyer’s guide that we described earlier when searching for your own chassis as well.
-Remember that improving the chassis is one of the very best things that you can do to improve the durability and even the accuracy of your 10/22.
+Remember that improving the chassis is one of the best things you can do to improve the durability and even the accuracy of your 10/22.